Goose Tracks Quilts

 Step 1 - Select Shirts - Shirts should be clean and in good condition.
 Avoid stained shirts.

 Step 3 - Fabric for Sashing/Border/Binding - Sashing strips form a decorative grid between each t-shirt block.
-I use quilters cotton - shirt weight, non-stretchy cotton fabric.
+I use quilters cotton - non-stretchy cotton fabric.
 Plan on 2" sashing strips (1 1/2" when finished) between the blocks, 2 1/2" strips (2" when finished) for the border, and additional fabric for the binding.
 Calculate the amount needed and be sure to wash it before you use it - you want to be sure that the color wont run and that the fabric will not shrink after the quilt is finished.

 Step 4 - Cutting Shirts - Separate the front of the shirt from the back.
 Make sure the shirt is smooth, iron if necessary.
 You want your shirt side to be larger than 15 inches square - ideally larger than 17 inches to fit the interfacing.
 After you apply the interfacing you will cut the shirt square to the desired size.